xp-bar/vimify/readme.md

 [vimify](https://github.com/Hendrikpetertje/vimify) is a plugin for [Vim](https://github.com/vim/vim)
 origionally inspired by [MuAnsari96](https://github.com/MuAnsari96/vimify).
-It provides a simple Spotify integration within Vim to search and play music on OSX.
-This version of vimify uses AppleScript to talk with spotify.
+It provides a simple Spotify integration within Vim to search and play music on OSX and Linux.
+This version of vimify uses AppleScript to talk with spotify on Mac and Dbus on linux.
+If you managed to open vim and load this plugin, your system will have the right one installed.

-Just make sure you have Spotify running somewhere and the plugin should work.
+Just make sure you have Spotify installed somewhere and the plugin should work.
+You will need to have built vim with Python3 support or load python3 in neovim for this plugin to work.

+Big thanks to [Mattpenney89](https://github.com/mattpenney89) for writing the linux bits and updating the scripts to python 3

 For the search functions you will need to follow the new instructions in the setup part of this readme.
 Linux support trough Dbus / some code cleaning is underway,